lordzed/Achivement_W/README.md

 At first this was made for GBE fork users.

 Implemented and automatized the logic behind **alex47exe**'s gse_fork_tools for hidden achievement retrieval.

+Credit goes to **darktakayanagi** for the enhanced hidden achievement retrieval.

 Credit goes to **darktakayanagi** for the Hub.